nodeca/nodeca/docs/nodeca-technical/server-modules.md

     http                # When request comes from HTTP, this will contain real req               # server request and server response objects. res               #
-    realtime            # Right now it's a simple Boolean `true` flag when
-                        # request comes from realtime.
-Ideally it should be
+    realtime            # Boolean `true` flag when request comes from realtime.
-                        # underlying socket.

   skip                  # Array of strings used by "skippable" filters to decide
                         # whenever they need to be skipped or not.